-Fully loaded baked potato chowder.
+Fully loaded baked potato chowder with the creamiest, cheesy soup base.
 Packed full of little red potatoes, bacon, onion, carrots and corn to make it extra hearty.
+Don’t forget to top it with chives!

 Just low heat and continual stirring and you won’t have any problems with curdling.